Camelonta/Umbraco.Boilerplate-v7/README.txt

 2. Rename everything (the folder + project + Assembly name + Default namespace in project properties)
 	- Search n replace on "Boilerplate.Web" -> "CustomerNameSpace.Web" (ex.
 "MyCustomer.Web"), (the same for *.Core + *.Tests), and "Boilerplate" -> "The Customers Acctual Name"

-3. Byt portnummer (högerklicka på projektet i Visual studio -> Web -> Project Url (skriv in något fint portnummer som rimmar med ditt projekt).
-OBS!
-Sätt portnumret högre än 1024, annars kan man inte öppna projektet utan att vara Admin.
+3. Change port (reight-click on the project in Visual Studio -> Web -> Project Url  (needs to be more than 1024, to be able to open it as a user that is not Admin)

 4. Change the URL in robots.txt